 The effectiveness of the internal audit arrangements and the system of internal control were included in the annual governance review.
 Elements of this review were also informed by the work of the Internal Auditors and the regular reporting on financial and performance issues to Members.
 As part of these reviews action plans were identified and reported on.
+Internal Audit reports covering key areas consistently report reasonable or substantial assurance around all areas of controls for expenditure and the use of resources.
 There were no materially significant internal control issues identified during the year.

-Signed: Chairman, Essex Fire Authority Signed: Acting Chief Fire Officer
+Signed: By Cllr Hedley Chairman, Essex Fire Authority Sianed: Bv A Ecklev Acting Chief Fire Officer

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF ESSEX FIRE AUTHORITY This page is intentionally left blank
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF ESSEX FIRE AUTHORITY

+This page intentionally left blank

-This page is intentionally left blank
+This page intentionally left blank